 Crime insurance can cover the funds lost when a cybercriminal attacks your business like illegally transferred funds after a phishing scam.
 However, crime insurance coverage does not include any of the costs that stem from a data breach, such as client notification and forensic accounting.
 For that, you need cyber liability insurance.

-Most small businesses need crime insurance coverage even if they have commercial property insurance.
+Most small businesses need crime insurance coverage, even if they have commercial property insurance.
 Standard property policies cover damage to buildings caused by burglaries but not necessarily the stolen property.
 Without crime insurance, you’re on the hook for stolen property, money, and securities.
-Moreover, crime insurance covers employees’ dishonest.
-Property insurance does not.
+Moreover, crime insurance covers employees’ dishonest actions while property insurance does not.